Women’s March in DC brings thousands together ahead of midterms

 The crowd is hoping to use the momentum to turn the tide ahead of the mid-term elections.

-Election day is just one month away on November 8, which could decide who has the power in congress.
+Election Day is November 8, the outcome of which could determine who has the power in Congress.